Floor Plan-Guided Visual Navigation Incorporating Depth and Directional Cues: Related Work

-\paragraph{Navigation with Floor Plan} Compared to the two methods mentioned above, floor plan-based navigation eliminates the need for active exploration and instead utilizes the inherent structure and spatial information to perform reliable navigation actions.
-However, floor plans typically only depict permanent structures such as walls and lack information about obstacles like furniture or other objects.
-This absence poses challenges for collision-free planning.
-Setalaphruk et al. \cite{setalaphruk2003robot} extract a Voronoi diagram from the sketch map and subsequently implement localization and navigation based on multiple hypotheses. \citet{li2021cognitive} propose a cognitive navigation solution using floor plans.
-However, its dependency on pre-collected visual features hinders its practical applicability.
-To eliminate the dependency, Ewe et al. \cite{ewe2024spatial} develop a graph-based navigation framework, enabling navigation without relying on precise scale information. \citet{goswami2024floor} leverage stereo-inertial sensors to construct a 2D semantic point cloud, which, in conjunction with the floor plan, enables robot localization and subsequent navigation.
+Unlike the two methods mentioned above, floorplan-based navigation eliminates the need to explore the environment and instead utilizes the inherent structure and spatial information to perform reliable navigation actions.
+Setalaphruk et al. \cite{setalaphruk2003robot} extract a Voronoi diagram from the sketch map and subsequently implement localization and navigation based on multiple hypotheses.
+Li et al. \cite{li2021cognitive} propose a cognitive navigation solution using floor plans.
+However, its dependency on pre-collect visual features hinders its practical applicability.
+To eliminate the dependency, Ewe et al. \cite{ewe2024spatial} develop a graph-based navigation framework, enabling navigation without relying on precise scale information.
+Goswami et al. \cite{goswami2024floor} leverage stereo-inertial sensors to construct 2D semantic point cloud, which, in conjunction with the floor plan, enables robot localization and subsequent navigation.
 These methods all utilize sensors other than monocular cameras.
 The closest related work to ours is FloNa \cite{li2024flona}, which marks the first attempt to navigate unseen environments using only a monocular camera and a floor plan.
 FloNa utilizes a transformer-based vision encoder to extract observation context from the floor plan and visual inputs.
 A diffusion policy \cite{chi2023diffusion}, conditioned on the context, is then employed to generate actions.
-Although FloNa demonstrates impressive performance, it fails to effectively integrate complementary geometric clues from observations and floor plans. \model tackles this issue by independently processing global and local information to derive two distinct types of guidance.
+Although FloNa demonstrates impressive performance, it fails to effectively integrate complementary geometric clues from observations and floor plans. \model tackles this issue by independently processing global and local information to derive two distinct guidances.